 DFK Paris’s extensive scholarship program enables young researchers to conduct research in France and to exchange their topics with the DFK team of researchers.
 The DFK Paris offers every year annual grants and also short-term research grants from one to three months.

 The grants are mainly geared toward PhD and postdoctoral students in art history whose research projects are related to the annual theme.
 The call for proposals will be announced internationally via the customary digital outlets.
 Final selections will be made by the DFK Paris.

 The financial aid usually consists of a monthly stipend of €1,700.
 Grant recipients also receive expertise on institutions and research and may use the institute’s facilities.
-Please send your application with a cv and a letter of recommendation, including a project description, timetable and sources (5 pages maximum), to the DFK Paris.
+Please send your complete application (ca. 3 pages, including a brief project description, schedule and information on sources), CV and a letter of recommendation as a single PDF document.